luxzg/WSL2-fixes/networkingMode=bridged.md

 - Allow listening on port 80 through `iptables`
 	- If you use other port change accordingly
 `iptables -I INPUT -p tcp -m tcp --dport 80 -j ACCEPT`
-- Check if `apache2` is listening on the ports as you'd expect:
+- Check if `apache2` is listening on the ports as you'd expect with command:
 ```
 lsof -i -P -n | grep LISTEN
 ```